Injury and violence

 Overview

-The acute association between interpersonal violence, alcohol and drug use, self-harm, and mental health issues have to this point been relatively unexplored, particularly in the context of emergency services.
-The Australian Institute of Criminology funded a project to examine the use of ambulance data to inform patterns and trends of alcohol and other drug misuse, self-harm and mental health in different types of violence under their Commonwealth Research Grant Scheme.
+The associations between interpersonal violence, alcohol and drug use, self-harm, and mental health issues have to this point been relatively unexplored, particularly in the context of emergency services.
+The Australian Institute of Criminology funded a project under their Commonwealth Research Grant Scheme to examine the feasibility of the use of ambulance data to inform patterns and trends of different forms of violence in the context of alcohol and other drug misuse, self-harm and mental health.

-Relevant cases were differentiated by type of violence (e.g. aggression, threatening behaviour, physical violence) and by role played in the incident (i.e. either victim or aggressor), and explored the co-occurrence of alcohol and drug use, self-harm, and/or mental health issues.
+Relevant cases were differentiated by type of violence (e.g. aggression, threatening behaviour, physical violence) and the role of the patient in the incident (i.e. either victim or aggressor), and explored the co-occurrence of alcohol and drug use, self-harm, and/or mental health issues.

-Ambulance attendances related to victims of violence had few co-occurring issues beyond alcohol and drug use.
+Our analysis revealed that ambulance attendances related to victims of violence had few co-occurring issues beyond alcohol and drug use.
 In contrast, attendances related to aggressors were more complex, with high proportions of co-occurring mental health, self-harm, and alcohol and drug issues.
-These findings demonstrate the utility of ambulance data for surveillance of interpersonal violence.
+These findings demonstrate the utility of ambulance data for surveillance of interpersonal violence both in the context of community and family-based violence.

 Project team